jordan-hanson/CashRegister/README.md

 ### Features

-* show - Output the current number of each denomination in the register in format $<total> <# of 20’s> <# of 10’s> <# of 5’s> <# of 2’s> <# of 1’s>
+* SHOW - Output the current number of each denomination in the register in format $<total> <# of 20’s> <# of 10’s> <# of 5’s> <# of 2’s> <# of 1’s>
-* put - Adds some number of each denomination from the register, then print the current state.
+* PUT - Adds some number of each denomination from the register, then print the current state.
 Same output format as show command.
-* take - Removes some number of each denomination from the register, then print the current state.
+* TAKE - Removes some number of each denomination from the register, then print the current state.
 Same output format as show command.
-* change - Returns change for some amount of money.
+* CHANGE - Returns change for some amount of money.
 Output should be denominations of change for the value asked in format <# of 20’s> <# of
           10’s> <# of 5’s> <# of 2’s> <# of 1’s>, e.g. 0 0 4 0 0.
 This should also deduct the resulting denominations from the register.
-* quit Exit the program
+* QUIT Exit the program

 ### Endpoints
 Allows a cashregister initialize with default $20's, $10's, $5's, $2's, and $1's values to 0.
 It returns a response code 200 successful.